pulp/pulp/docs/plugins/plugin-api/download.rst

 1. Select the appropriate downloader based from these supported schemes: `http`, `https` or `file`.

-2. Auto-configure the selected downloader with settings from an importer including (auth, ssl, proxy).
+2. Auto-configure the selected downloader with settings from a remote including (auth, ssl, proxy).

 The :meth:`~pulpcore.plugin.download.DownloaderFactory.build` method constructs one